scottbale/kirkwoodcoc/doc/development.md

     mysql -u root
     CREATE DATABASE wordpress;
     GRANT ALL PRIVILEGES ON wordpress.* TO "wp"@"localhost" IDENTIFIED BY OLD_PASSWORD("wp");
+    GRANT ALL PRIVILEGES ON kirkwoodcoc2.* TO "wp"@"localhost" IDENTIFIED BY PASSWORD("wp");
     FLUSH PRIVILEGES;
     SET PASSWORD FOR 'wp'@'localhost' = OLD_PASSWORD('wp');
     SHOW COLUMNS FROM mydb.mytable;